Doug Skinner: An Archive on Your Gizmo

 5: Carl Robert Disch, who disappeared between two buildings in Antarctica.
 (1965)

-6: Owen Parfitt, a crippled elderly man who vanished after his sister propped him up in a chair outside, and went inside for fifteen minutes.
+6: Owen Parfitt, a elderly disabled man who vanished after his sister propped him up in a chair outside and went inside for fifteen minutes.
 (1768)

 7: Harold Holt, Australian Prime Minister who never came back from a swim; a shark is suspected.
 (1967)